Ziiiixi/bitstream-compiler/benchmarks/README.md

 This directory packages CUDA bitstream workloads.
 The cuJSON and GPJSON directories compare scheduling and fusion strategies for structural-bitmap stages.
-CSV, XML, and FASTQ contain baseline-only staged CUDA workloads, while regex points to the official BitGen implementation.
+CSV, XML, and FASTQ contain baseline-only staged CUDA workloads, while regex points to the official BitGen implementation, and its fused kernel is under development.

-The JSON workloads stop at tokenization/structural bitmaps and are not complete parser distributions.

 ## Baseline workloads